Equivalence of inequality indices in the three-dimensional model of informetric impact: The Gini-stable process, rich-get-richer, and random distribution of wealth

+where $a=(1-\rho)m$ and $p=\rho m$.
+Let us note that there is some similarity between the preference/randomness structure in the 3DI model and the SJR indicator \citep{gonzalez2010new} which is a modification of the PageRank algorithm by \citet{brinpage}.

-First, if we assume $\rho=0$, then we are only left with the accidental component, and our model reduces to the harmonic one (compare \citealp{cena2022validating}):
+If we assume $\rho=0$, then we are only left with the accidental component, and our model reduces to the harmonic one (compare \citealp{cena2022validating}):

 Note that ``purely accidental'' does not mean that every entity ends up with the same amount of wealth, as older agents have had more opportunities to become impactful (``the old get richer'').
+On the other hand, for $\rho<1$ and $\rho\neq 0$, the solution is: